jodu07/jodu07/README.md

 - 👋 Hi, I’m Jhonnatan Dussán
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on front-end
+- 💞️ I’m looking to collaborate on Front-end
 - 📫 How to reach me, +34 624452099

 <!---